gttrung/FedDC/README.md

 **1.2.
 Values**

 For the old FedCorr parameters we set them largely the same as the FedCorr experiments on CIFAR10 and CIFAR100.
-The only old parameter changed is `local_ep` and the new parameters and their values are listed below.
+The only old parameter changed is `local_ep` and the new parameters with their values are listed below.

 | parameters           | CIFAR10 | CIFAR100 |
 |----------------------|---------|----------|